HandsomePhil/resume-review-prompt/README.md

 # Job Search Materials Review - Prompt for Claude

-I built this after helping my wife rework her job search materials and watching it make a real difference.
-I've spent years mentoring designers through job searches, and I kept giving the same feedback: bullets that describe responsibilities instead of accomplishments, LinkedIn headlines wasting keyword space, strongest work buried where no one will see it.
-The problem is rarely what someone has done.
-It's how they're communicating it.

-This prompt turns Claude into a detailed reviewer of your resume, LinkedIn, and job search positioning.
-It doesn't give generic advice.
+A prompt that turns Claude into a detailed reviewer of your resume, LinkedIn, and job search positioning.
 It rewrites your actual bullets, compares your materials against real job postings, and tells you exactly what to fix first.

-I hope it helps others find their footing in a market that can feel relentless.
+No generic advice.

 ## How to Use This